Nominate now for the ECLD WA Sector Awards

 This award is open to individuals employed as educators who work in a direct role with children and families.

-This award celebrates the exceptional work that educators do for children and families the essential role they play.
+This award celebrates the exceptional work that educators do for children & families and the essential role they play.

 Nominations must demonstrate and address the following criteria:

-1. Explain how the nominee has gone above and beyond their typical responsibilities to deliver high-quality educational programs and pedagogy for young children, incorporating the voices of both the children and their families.
+- Explain how the nominee has gone above and beyond their typical responsibilities to deliver high-quality educational programs and pedagogy for young children, incorporating the voices of both the children and their families.

-2. Detail the nominee’s contributions to improving the quality of children’s holistic wellbeing and care at the service, highlighting any challenges faced and the ways in which the nominee works together with other staff members.
+- Detail the nominee’s contributions to improving the quality of children’s holistic wellbeing and care at the service, highlighting any challenges faced and the ways in which the nominee works together with other staff members.

-3. Which principles and practices from the Early Years Learning Framework (EYLF) or My Time Our Place (MTOP), and which standards or elements from the National Quality Standard (NQS), does this initiative align with?
+- Which principles and practices from the Early Years Learning Framework (EYLF) or My Time Our Place (MTOP), and which standards or elements from the National Quality Standard (NQS), does this initiative align with?

-Family’s Choice – Outstanding Educator
+Family’s Choice – Outstanding Educator & Team

 This award celebrates the exceptional work that educators do for children and families and the essential role they play.